zeevl/firebase-mock/API.md

 Changes the active authentication credentials to the `authData` object.
 Before changing the authentication state, `changeAuthState` checks the `user` object against the current authentication data.
-`onAuthStateChanged` listeners will only be triggered if the data is not deeply equal.
+`onIdTokenChanged` listeners will be triggered if the data is not deeply equal. `onAuthStateChanged` listeners will be triggered if the data is deeply equal but with different ID token validity.

 `user` should be a `MockUser` object or an object with the same fields as `MockUser`.
 To simulate no user being authenticated, pass `null` for